-If we assume the average pricing of national electric companies is still at 0.13$ per kWh, charging efficiency of 85%, and an average of 60 miles drive every day, then you have to account for an increase of 2.38$ each day or 71.40$ monthly on your electric bill.
+If we assume the average pricing of national electric companies is still at 0.13$ per kWh, charging efficiency of 85%, and an average of 60 miles driven every day, then you have to account for an increase of 2.38$ each day or 71.40$ monthly on your electric bill.
 From a cost per distance traveled perspective, it will be 3.97$ per 100 miles of mixed city and freeway driving.

 How much does a Tesla home charger cost?

 Tesla home chargers are available from Tesla for $500.
 You can choose between two connector options.
 The first one is the Mobile Connector option.
-This comes with a 24-foot long cord that you can unplug and take with you when you leave the house.
+This comes with a 24-foot-long cord that you can unplug and take with you when you leave the house.
 The second one is called the Wall Connector.
 According to Tesla, this is the most dynamic wall charging equipment for their various EV models.

-Note: When charging your Tesla car, always refer to the original manufacturer’s manual for instruction.
+Note: When charging your Tesla car, always refer to the original manufacturer’s manual for instructions.
 Always keep yourself and your car safe and away from any harm.
 To have an idea about how much you would spend on installing solar panels, you may check our article regarding the cost of installing a 10-kilowatt solar power system.

 Is a Tesla Car Worth the Money?